-Dermatologist in Greece
+Dermatologist in Athens Greece

 DERMATOLOGIST in ATHENS

 Dermatologist in Athens Dr Apostolos Karalexis was first trained at the University of Thessaloniki and completed his studies in Athens in Military Medicine.
-He then trained at the “Andreas Syngros” Hospital in the Dermatology – Venereology Department.
+He then trained at the “Andreas Syngros” Hospital in Greece in the Dermatology – Venereology Department.
 After serving for two years at the Athens Naval Hospital he started his post-graduate training in Dermatologic Surgery initially in Greece at ¨Syggros¨ Hospital.
 In addition he trained in the USA at Tulane University, New Orleans, Louisiana especially in Dermatology and Dermatologic surgery.

 DERMATOLOGIC SURGEON in ATHENS DR. KARALEXIS

 As a dermatologic sergeon in Athens he currently holds the position of Director of the Dermatology Clinic at the Naval Hospital.
 Furthermore he is actively taking part in conferences in Greece and abroad as a speaker and lecturer.

 He has more than 20 years of experience in the field of Dermatology.
 All kinds of dermatological diseases such as psoriasis, lichen, eczema, warts, cutaneous lupus, acne, fungal infections, etc. are treated and cured, as well as venereal diseases such as warts, urethritis etc. while due to the specialization in hair diseases, cases such as hair loss, alopecia, etc.

 Finally, he has great experience in the diagnosis and removal of tumors and skin moles.

 Within a very large, modern and contemporary clinic and equipped with the latest equipment and Lasers, all kinds of therapies are undertaken at reasonable prices.
 Mostly we provide always the best human approach and respect to the patient’s psychology.